 A medical lien is essentially an agreement between the patient and doctor to pay the bill when the case settles.
 If and when the case is settled, the attorney agrees to the doctor's medical bills.
 Now, in most cases, doctors are not willing to treat a patient on a lien basis unless they know they have an attorney who can take the doctor's bills.

-One thing I would like to stress to our viewers, if you have been injured in a car wreck, it is important that you get prompt medical care for your injuries.
+One thing we always stress: if you have been injured in a car wreck, it is important that you get prompt medical care for your injuries.
 And this should be done regardless of whether you plan on presenting any kind of claim against the at-fault person's insurance company.
 If you had your health before the wreck, you need to get that back as best you can.

 And if you are hurt and plan on pursuing a personal injury claim, do not delay seeking medical treatment.
 The insurance company will use any delays to try to diminish the value of your claims.

-When the injured person goes to the doctor for medical treatment, what recommendations do you have for them?
+When an injured person goes to the doctor for medical treatment, what recommendations do you have?